Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Abstract

 \section{Abstract}

-We introduce \emph{Learn then Test}, a framework for calibrating machine learning models so that their predictions satisfy explicit, finite-sample statistical guarantees regardless of the underlying model and (unknown) data-generating distribution.
+We introduce a framework for calibrating machine learning models so that their predictions satisfy explicit, finite-sample statistical guarantees.
+Our calibration algorithms work with any underlying model and (unknown) data-generating distribution and do not require model refitting.
 The framework addresses, among other examples, false discovery rate control in multi-label classification, intersection-over-union control in instance segmentation, and the simultaneous control of the type-1 error of outlier detection and confidence set coverage in classification or regression.
-To accomplish this, we solve a key technical challenge: the control of arbitrary risks that are not necessarily monotonic.
 Our main insight is to reframe the risk-control problem as multiple hypothesis testing, enabling techniques and mathematical arguments different from those in the previous literature.
-We use our framework to provide new calibration methods for several core machine learning tasks with detailed worked examples in computer vision.
+We use the framework to provide new calibration methods for several core machine learning tasks, with detailed worked examples in computer vision and tabular medical data.